Land High-Quality SEO Clients With This Cold Email Tactic

 #1.
 Defining/Finding Your ICPs

-Namely, most companies tend to skip the process of defining their ideal customer persona and move right down to sending their pitch to, well, anyone.
+This is perhaps THE most overlooked lead generation step, and yet it is so crucial.
+Most companies tend to skip the process of defining their ideal customer persona and move right down to sending their pitch to, well, anyone.
 This is never a good tactic and a huge waste of time and resources.

 Let’s say you want to make fish paste.
 You must first find out which type of fish is perfect for making a fish paste (it’s mackerel, btw), why this type of fish is optimal for this type of food, and then where and how to catch it.